Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

-For comparison, we will also use the standard values of the hyperparameters used in e.g. the BEAR-toolbox, \citet{bear}, $\lambda_{1}=0.1,\lambda_{2}=0.5,\text{ and }\lambda_{3}=1$, as a benchmark.
-The methods are compared with respect to i) how well the optimized hyperparameters maximizes the marginal likelihood, and ii) how much computational resources that has to be spent in the optimization.
+For comparison, we will also use the standard values of the hyperparameters used in e.g. the BEAR-toolbox, \citet{bear}, $\theta_{1}=0.1,\theta_{2}=0.5,\text{ and }\theta_{3}=1$, as a benchmark.
+The methods are compared with respect to i) the obtained marginal likelihood, and ii) how much computational resources were spent in the optimization.